In 1958, as NASA began it’s search for aerospace pilots, the job description listed the need for the following characteristics;

 I’ll give you an example to illustrate my broad sweeping statements.
 In 2013 I was speaking about ‘determinants of performance’ at an international sports science conference.
 I presented my work in rowing, triathlon, running, but at the end of talk I put two slides up urging the audience to think about their own personal craft skill as determinants of performance, in the same way as they would consider power, endurance or flexibility components of sporting performance.
 I then got into a conversation with a leader of the host institution, who asked how I go about recruiting people for applied science jobs.
 I said that after selection of the best qualifications and experience.
 Then at interview we prioritise character, open-mindedness, sports specific application and problem solving.
 He compared that they look for sports specific experience (as an athlete or coach), then technical knowledge.
 I asked, what they did if the coach or athlete didn’t like the person they selected, “Then we transfer them to another sport”.
 I asked what if the next sport don’t get along with them either.
 “We get them to work in the labs”.

-I have seen this pattern all too often.
+I have seen this pattern all too often in sports and performance science work (and now in my work with corporate clients too).
 Here’s why I think these characteristics are avoided when it comes to development – they have emotion attached to them.
 If I were to advise you to follow a different method, protocol or procedure, I’d wager you’d be ok with receiving that feedback.
 But if I were to tell you that your body language was negative in that last meeting and that it made me feel uncomfortable as it seemed to affect the openness of a group – well that’s a much harder conversation.

 That’s because it strikes to the heart of what we give to the world – our behaviours are the vehicles to communicate to the world the essence of who we are.